-Summit of Kebnekaise
+Summit of Kebnekaise.

-STF Kebnekaise Mountain station
+STF Kebnekaise Mountain station.

-Book accomodation at STF Kebnekaise Mountain station
+Stay at STF Kebnekaise Mountain station

 At the foot of Sweden’s highest mountain, you’ll find STF Kebnekaise Mountain station, offering full service, a restaurant, and 200 comfortable beds.